Skip to main content

 • Opt for Fermented Dairy: Choose fermented dairy products like Greek yogurt and aged cheeses, which have reduced insulin-spiking effects.

-• Watch Portions of Dairy Fats: While butter, cream, and ghee are not insulinogenic, be mindful of portion sizes.
+• Watch Portions of Dairy Fats: While butter, cream, and ghee are not insulin spiking, be mindful of portion sizes.

 • Avoid Whey Protein: Steer clear of products high in whey protein, which can significantly spike insulin levels.